 If you enrol your spouse or partner as your dependent and they do the same for you under their employer plan, you may be able to receive up to 100% reimbursement for your medical and dental claims by coordinating your benefits claims between benefits plans.

 Employee and Family Assistance Program

 All eligible UBC employees are automatically enrolled in EFAP.
 You can add your spouse or partner to the Employee and Family Assistance Program (EFAP) in Workday.
 There is no additional cost to you to add a dependent.

 For more information about adding your spouse or partner refer to Making enrolment changes page.

 How do I name my spouse or partner the beneficiary of my life insurance?

 You may want to name your spouse or partner as the beneficiary on your life insurance through UBC (Basic and/or Optional Life).
-To do, submit a form to change your basic life insurance beneficiary and/or optional life insurance beneficiary to Payroll.
-Keep a copy of the form for your records.
+You can do this in Workday.
+For more information visit Making enrolment changes page.

 What about my pension?